You are here

 - Strengthen the public health impact of NIMH-supported research

-2008—Twelve NIMH staff members received the 2008 Hubert H. Humphrey Award for Service to America for their work addressing returning veterans' mental health needs.
-To meet pressing scientific and public health needs related to the ongoing wars, these staff members developed a new research initiative seeking grants designed to describe and evaluate national, state, and local programs that address the mental health needs of returning service members and their families.
+2008—Twelve NIMH staff members received the 2008 Hubert H. Humphrey Award for Service to America for their work addressing veterans' mental health needs.
+These staff members developed a new research initiative to support research that would describe and evaluate national, state, and local programs addressing the mental health needs of returning service members and their families.

-2010—In July, NIMH launched the Research Domain Criteria (RDoC) initiative aimed at developing, for research purposes, new ways of classifying mental disorders based on behavioral dimensions and neurobiological measures.
-RDoC attempts to bring modern research approaches in genetics, neuroscience, and behavioral science to the problems of mental illness, studied independently from the classification systems by which patients are currently grouped.
+2010—In July, NIMH launched the Research Domain Criteria (RDoC) initiative, providing a research framework for developing new ways of classifying mental disorders based on behavioral dimensions and neurobiological measures.
+The intent was to apply modern research approaches in genetics, neuroscience, and behavioral science to studying mental illnesses independently from the classification systems by which patients were typically grouped.

-2010—On November 10, NIMH intramural scientist Mortimer Mishkin, Ph.D., was awarded the National Medal of Science at a White House ceremony.
-In studies spanning more than 5 decades, Dr. Mishkin and colleagues examined the neural mechanisms underlying perception and memory.
-Dr. Mishkin's work has explored how the brain processes input from vision, hearing, and touch to encode memory and shed light on the organization of memory and memory disorders in humans.
+2010—On November 10, NIMH intramural researcher Mortimer Mishkin, Ph.D., was awarded the National Medal of Science at a White House ceremony.
+In studies spanning more than five decades, Dr. Mishkin and colleagues examined the neural mechanisms underlying perception and memory.
+Dr. Mishkin's work explored how the brain processes input from vision, hearing, and touch to encode memory and shed light on the organization of memory and memory disorders in humans.

-2011—On August 25, NIMH was named by the White House as a “Champion of Change” for its efforts supporting research on suicide prevention.
-The White House Champions of Change initiative (link is external) celebrates individuals and organizations from all walks of life who are making an impact in communities and helping the country rise to the challenges of the 21st century.
+2011—On August 25, NIMH was named by the White House as a "Champion of Change" for its efforts supporting research on suicide prevention.
+The initiative celebrated diverse individuals and organizations making an impact in communities and helping the country rise to the challenges of the 21st century.

-2013—On April 2, President Obama announced the launch of the Brain Research Through Advancing Innovative Neurotechnologies (BRAIN) Initiative—a major new initiative focused on revolutionizing our understanding of the human brain.
+2013—On April 2, President Obama announced the launch of the Brain Research Through Advancing Innovative Neurotechnologies Initiative or The BRAIN Initiative®——a major initiative focused on revolutionizing our understanding of the human brain.
 The president proposed $100 million for the first year of what he called “the next great American project.”
 NIH, the Defense Advanced Research Projects Agency, the National Science Foundation, and several private laboratories and foundations began working to develop the next generation of tools for decoding the language of the brain.
+Building on recent discoveries, the BRAIN Initiative aimed to accelerate the development and application of innovative technologies to produce a revolutionary, dynamic picture of the human brain.
+This dynamic picture would show how individual cells and complex neural circuits interact in both time and space, providing unprecedented opportunities to understand brain function and dysfunction.

-2014—On April 2, the BrainSpan Atlas of the Developing Human Brain, an NIMH-funded consortium project, reported its first major findings.
-The effort was intended to provide a comprehensive three-dimensional atlas of the brain and to profile gene activity across the brain, beginning prenatally.
+2014—On April 2, the NIMH-funded BrainSpan Atlas of the Developing Human Brain consortium project reported its first major findings.
+The effort was intended to provide a comprehensive three-dimensional atlas of the brain and profile gene activity across the brain, beginning prenatally.

 2015—NIMH issued a new Strategic Plan for Research.
-Informed by the successes and challenges of recent years, the plan updated the strategic objectives of its 2008 predecessor with the aim of balancing the need for long-term investments in basic research with urgent mental health needs.
-The four Strategic Objectives are:
+Informed by the successes and challenges of recent years, the plan updated the strategic objectives outlined in 2008 to balance the need for long-term investments in basic research with urgent mental health needs.
+The four strategic objectives in the 2015 plan were:

 - Define the mechanisms of complex behaviors.